fusion-energy/neutronics-workshop/README.md

 **Learning Outcomes**

-- Finding TBR with OpenMC
+- Finding TBR with OpenMC.
-- Introduction to MT reaction numbers (n,Xt) = 205
+- Introduction to MT reaction numbers. e.g. (n,Xt) = 205.
-- Simple methods of increasing the TBR using lithium enrichment
+- Simple methods of increasing the TBR using lithium enrichment.
-- Improving the uncertainty on the result is possible with more computation
+- Improving the uncertainty on the result is possible with more computation.

 &ensp;
 <p align="center"><b>